-Mathematics HL is more demanding and aimed at those who have exhibited a high level of competence in Mathematics (a Level 8 or 9 (I)GCSE is advised).
+Mathematics HL is more demanding and aimed at those who have exhibited a high level of competence in Mathematics (a Level 8 or 9 (I)GCSE or equivalent is required).
 It is challenging and is therefore best suited to those who enjoy the subject and the challenge of difficult problems.